ynput/OpenPype/website/docs/artist_ftrack.md

 - try to restart OpenPype

 **2. possibility - Ftrack is not set in OpenPype**
-- inform your administrator
+- inform your administrator or supervisor
-- The Ftrack URL can be changed in OpenPype Settings → System → Modules → Ftrack

 ### Web browser did not open